Felice Giani: Early career

-In Rome Giani found work in the decoration of the Palazzo Altieri.
+In Rome, Giani found work in the decoration of the Palazzo Altieri.
 Between 1780 and 1786, he worked in various studios in Rome, under, for example, Pompeo Batoni and Christoph Unterberger.
 With Unterberger he worked on the paintings derived from Raphael's Logge and sent to Saint Petersburg in 1788 for Catherine the Great.

-In 1786 Giani moved to Faenza, where he worked with the quadratura painter Serafino Barozzi, and with Giovanni Battista Ballanti.
-In Faenza he was involved in a prolific series of projects including the fresco decoration of the Laderchi, Naldi and Milzetti Palaces.
+In 1786, Giani moved to Faenza, where he worked with the quadratura painter Serafino Barozzi, and with Giovanni Battista Ballanti.
+In Faenza, he was involved in a prolific series of projects, including the fresco decoration of the Laderchi, Naldi and Milzetti Palaces.
 The latter is generally considered his masterpiece.
 In Bologna, he decorated the Palazzi Aldini, Marescalchi, Lambertini Ranuzzi, and Baciocchi.
 In Rome, he worked in the palace of the Embassy of Spain, Palazzo Quirinale, and he also did work in Forlì, Ferrara, Ravenna and Venice.

 Mature work

-Giani made a great name for himself as an interior decorator, not only in Italy but also in abroad.
-After 1794 he set up his own studio with four paid assistants who worked from his precise instructions as witnessed in his enormous corpus of drawings.
+Giani made a great name for himself as an interior decorator, not only in Italy but also abroad.
+After 1794, he set up his own studio with four paid assistants who worked from his precise instructions, as witnessed in his enormous corpus of drawings.
 After the occupation of Italy by the French, he befriended several Napoleonic leaders, and travelled to Paris where he painted frescos in the villa of the Secretary of State of the Kingdom of Italy, Antonio Aldini.
 It is there, where he is credited with co-establishing the French Empire style.

-He returned to Faenza in 1796 -1797 as a collaborator of Serafino Lodovico Barozzi, and helped in the decoration of the Galleria dei Cento Pacifici.
+He returned to Faenza in 1796 -1797 as a collaborator of Serafino Lodovico Barozzi and helped in the decoration of the Galleria dei Cento Pacifici.
 He helped establish the first Scuola Pubblica di Disegno, opened in 1796 under Giuseppe Zauli.
 In Faenza, Giani created a studio which had as pupils Gaetano Bertolani, Antonio Trentanove, the brothers Ballanti Graziani, and Marcantonio Trifogli.

 In 1811, he joined the Accademia di San Luca and in 1819, the Congregation of the Virtuosi of the Pantheon.
 He died after falling from his horse in Rome in 1823, and he is buried in the church of Sant'Andrea delle Fratte.